 How to Maintain Your New Dentures

-Now that you have new dentures from our dental office, it’s important to take good care of them!
-Maintaining them properly will ensure that they last as long as possible.
-They will also remain comfortable to wear with the proper care.
-The following are tips that you can apply to your denture care routine to keep them healthy and clean.
+Now that you have new dentures from our dental office, taking good care of them is essential.
+Proper maintenance will ensure that they last as long as possible and remain comfortable to wear.
+You can add the following tips to your denture care routine to keep them healthy and clean:

 Clean Them Everyday